Asymptotic control theory for a system of linear oscillators: APPENDIX . Another representation of the function

-since the right-hand side $I(x)$ has the property $I(\mu x)=|\mu|I(x)$ for any real $x$.
+where the integral is to be understood as $\lim_{T\to\infty}\int_{-T}^T\dots d\lambda$.
+Indeed, the RHS of $I(x)$ has the property $I(\mu x)=|\mu|I(x)$ for any real $x$.
 This argument proves (\ref{abs}) up to a constant factor.
-To determine this factor we consider the second (distibutional) derivative of the right- and left-hand sides of (\ref{abs}).
+To determine this factor, we consider the second (distibutional) derivative of the RHS and LHS of (\ref{abs}).
 This reduces the problem to the identity or, equivalently,

 where $\phi$ is a Schwartz function, which is a well known formula for the inverse Fourier transform.
 Therefore,

 \refstepcounter{append}